-MPS generally offers our advisory services for a fee based on assets under management as further described in the client agreement.
-We will generally bill our fees in advance on a quarterly basis based upon the value of assets under management on the last day of the previous quarter, as valued by the custodian or another independent third-party.
+We generally offer advisory services for a fee based on assets under management or advisement as further described in the client agreement.
+Certain clients are charged fixed fees.
+We generally bill our fees in advance or arrears on a quarterly basis based upon the value of assets under management and/or advisement on the last day of the previous billing period, as valued by the custodian or another independent third-party.
 As a result, more assets in an account means more fees which creates an incentive for us to encourage clients to increase the amount of assets in an account.
-Fees for financial planning, reporting, and/or consulting services can be based on a percentage of assets or a flat or hourly rate.
-The structure and level of our fees will vary based upon the services provided and other considerations deemed relevant by us.
+Fees for financial planning, reporting, and/or consulting services can be a percentage of assets under advisement, based on the client's net worth or a flat or hourly rate.
+The structure and level of our fees will vary by client based upon the services provided and other considerations deemed relevant by us.
+All fee arrangements are subject to negotiation.
+Please see your client agreement for the fees applicable to you.

-The fees charged by MPS are exclusive of other fees and expenses applicable to each client's account, including brokerage commissions, banking fees, custodial fees, transaction fees and certain investment-related expenses.
-Our fees are exclusive of the fees and expenses charged by other advisers, mutual funds, closed-end funds, ETFs, and private funds, including affiliated private funds.
+The fees charged by the Firm are exclusive of other fees and expenses applicable to each client's account, including brokerage commissions, banking fees, custodial fees, transaction fees and certain investment-related expenses.
+Our fees are exclusive of the fees and expenses charged by other advisers and investments products, including affiliated private funds.
 More detailed information about fees and costs can be found in Item 5 of our Form ADV, Part 2A brochure.